 In the sleep lab, conducting tests can be like having a slumber party at work.
 We lie around and even jump on beds and then discuss our findings with each other so that we can finalize scores and evaluations in categories such as pressure relief, firmness, support, cooling, motion transfer, and more on a testing sheet that we rely on to write articles at a later date.

 Although our evaluations are based on our experience and expertise, we understand that they are still somewhat subjective.
-We use equipment such as pressure maps and thermal temperature guns to bring more quantitative data.
+We use tests and equipment such as pressure maps and thermal temperature guns to bring more quantitative data.
 Pressure maps are color-coded thermal images to see how much pressure is building up around our body and temperature guns allow us to know the surface temperature of a mattress before and after someone has been on it.

 We also use a seismograph app to record how much motion is felt from one side of the bed to the other.
 To conduct this test, we set our phones with the app running on one side of the bed and then mimic the movements a partner would make getting in and out of bed and repositioning through the night.
 For responsiveness, we drop a 10-pound ball from different heights to see if it bounces quickly or sinks into the mattress layers.
 We then repeat this process with a lacrosse ball to see if there is a difference because of the weight.